Proof of Concept

 Muco-Trapping Antibodies - A Breakthrough Approach

-Inhalon Biopharma’s breakthrough platform for treating ARIs enables inhaled antibodies to trap viruses and other pathogens in mucus lining the airways, block the infection from spreading within the lung, and rapidly eliminate the germs through natural mucus clearance.
-This new "muco-trapping" immune function was made possible by key molecular and biophysical insights into antibody-mucin interactions, which allow antibodies to bind to pathogens and trap them in mucus by crosslinking to mucins, the mesh network that makes up mucus.
-Trapped viruses are carried out of the lung by natural ciliary beating or cough driven expulsion.
+Inhalon Biopharma’s breakthrough platform for treating ARIs enables inhaled antibodies to trap viruses and other pathogens in mucus lining the airways, block the infection from spreading within the lung, and rapidly eliminate these pathogens through natural mucus clearance.
+This new "muco-trapping" immune function allows antibodies to bind to pathogens and trap them in mucus to carry them out of the airways by natural ciliary beating or cough driven expulsion.
 This unique antibody function is broadly applicable to viruses, bacteria and fungi.
-Inhalon's muco-trapping technology is protected by four issued patents in the US and Europe and multiple patent applications throughout the world.
+Inhalon's muco-trapping technology is protected by three issued patents in the US and Europe and multiple patent applications throughout the world.

 Our inhaled immunotherapy platform is especially suited for treating ARIs, such as respiratory syncytial virus (RSV), influenza, metapneumovirus (MPV), parainfluenza virus (PIV), adenovirus, coronaviruses, including severe acute respiratory syndrome coronavirus (e.g., SARS-CoV-2) and Middle East respiratory syndrome (MERS).